tkrabel/tobias.krabel/docs/principles/life.md

 [[toc]]

+## Seek Early Truth

+Sounds like an obvious one, but it's clearly not.
+In everything you do, you should always seek the truth quickly.

 ## Healthy habits

 Here is a list of healthy habits that ultimately apply to all domains in life, but become particularly important when running a startup.
 I hope this list will help others too.